shoui520/shoui520.github.io/docs/vn-android.md

   </div>

   <div>
     <b>OBS 2:</b> While the Snapdragon 865 is the recommended SoC for running most of the Switch library, I wouldn't recommend using it for anything too demanding.
 This SoC was quite good with all the VNs I tested, so in that respect I don't think you'll have a problem even if you use a weaker SoC.
-That being said, I tried it with the 732g as well, but it stuttered in a good number of VNs.
-Therefore, I believe that something stronger than the 732g will be able to run most VNs on this emulator.
+That being said, I tried it with the Snapdragon 732g as well, but it stuttered in a good number of VNs.
+Therefore, I believe that something stronger than the Snapdragon 732g will be able to run most VNs on this emulator.
   </div>

 All the information on how to set up the emulator can be found [here](https://yuzu-mirror.github.io/entry/yuzu-android/) and [here](https://www.youtube.com/watch?v=RxBGJdafY6k).
 The setup is straightforward with links to every necessary resource.
 There's even a brief explanation of the customized drivers that I mentioned earlier.
 With that, you can now read your VNs on your phone!